 If the private sector business client is not “small”, and its determination is that there is “disguised employment”, it has to operate PAYE, and the remuneration it pays the PSC must be paid net of tax and NI.
 If that business client determines however that it is genuine self-employment, the business client can pay the PSC the gross remuneration.

 If, apart from the PSC there are one or more other intermediary entities, and the entity paying the PSC is not the PSC’s business client, the payer instead has to operate PAYE and make payments net.
-Please see the next page about information requirements (and other IR35 requirements) effective from 6 April 2021.
+Please see the next page about information requirements and other IR35 requirements.

-Although the private sector business client has these responsibilities (unless it is “small”), the individual and their PSC, in their own interest, also need to establish the legal position under IR35 and its consequences to them.
+Even where the private sector client is responsible for determining whether there is "disguised employment", the individual and their PSC, in their own interest also need to establish the legal position under IR35 and its consequences to them.

-Please also see the Guidance Note for further detail of all 2021 changes.
+Please see the Guidance Note under "Related Documents" below for further details.